hsalnasi/U.S_InsuranceCost_Analysis/README.md

 # U.S Insurance Cost Analysis
-a simple analysis done by @hsalnasi And
+a simple analysis was done by @hsalnasi And @Pouria-Zarrin
 # Introduction
 Given a [*CSV file*](insurance.csv) as our dataset containing information about U.S medical insurance cost, The goal of the project is to extract new pieces of information and to see if the cost is related to a couple of factors `(Age - Sex - health status)`.